Culture, Arts & Media

 Jewish writing is not one style, one politics, one language, or one geography.

 Britannica's overview of Jewish literature is useful because it starts at the right scale.
-Jewish literature is not only modern fiction by Jews in English.
+Jewish literature is far more than modern fiction by Jews in English.
 It includes a much older literary civilization shaped by scripture, commentary, poetry, history, law, and later writing in multiple languages.

 That matters for a modern hub like this one.
 The writers collected here belong to a long tradition, but they do not write in one register.
 Some are American novelists.
 Some are poets.
 Some are essayists.
 Some come out of Yiddish culture.
 Some carry Hebrew or Israeli literary argument.
 The category holds together less by style than by the pressure of memory, text, migration, and argument.